plilja/plilja.github.io/_posts/2020-09-19-monitoring-slow-calls.md

         }
     }

-    // Don't wan't to catch the Throwable which the compiler will force us to to without this annotation
+    // Don't want to catch the Throwable which the compiler will force us to to without this annotation
     @SneakyThrows
     private Object proceed(ProceedingJoinPoint pjp) {
         return pjp.proceed();